 A smile is an ornament that brightens the environment all around.
 The well-chosen attire helps to add to the allure.

-Dimpled lady with a welcoming heart-warming smile; Sharmila Tagore is the great granddaughter of Indian Nobel poet Laureate, Rabindranath Tagore.
-This long-standing actress of Bollywood and Bengali cinema, married the royal Nawab of Pataudi, continued her acting career, receiving many awards and accolades on the way, and kept stepping higher and higher in public life.
-Leading the Indian Film Censor Board from 2004 to 2011, chosen as UNICEF Goodwill Ambassador, she was one of the International Jury members of the 2009 Cannes Film Festival.
-She received the third highest civilian award in the country, the Padma Bhushan in 2013.
+See a dimpled lady with a welcoming heart-warming smile; that is Sharmila Tagore for you.
+Said to be the great granddaughter of Indian Nobel poet Laureate, this long-standing actress of Bollywood and Bengali cinema, married the royal Nawab of Pataudi, continued her acting career, receiving many awards and accolades on the way, and kept stepping higher and higher in public life.
+Leading the Indian Film Censor Board from 2004 to 2011, chosen as UNICEF Goodwill Ambassador, she was one of the International Jury members of the 2009 Cannes Film Festival and received the third highest civilian award in the country, the Padma Bhushan in 2013.

 The mutual admiration for each other, saw roses and letters being exchanged, gifts and what not before the romance flowered with a ‘yes’ from her after four years of courtship in 1969.
 During those days in the 60s, it was generally felt that an actress was not good material to tie the knot and she being from a Bengali educated family and he being a royal muslim, the match seemed doomed from the start with the families reluctant at the match and many other wagging tongues predicting a disaster.